Dixie Dean: Legacy

 Dean was an internationally known figure.
 Military records show that during the Second World War, an Italian prisoner of war was captured by British troops in the Western Desert and told his captors "fuck your Winston Churchill and fuck your Dixie Dean".
 One of the soldiers present was Liverpool-born Patrick Connelly, who later went into show business using the pseudonym "Bill Dean".

 Everton arranged a testimonial for Dean on 7 April 1964.
-Over 34,000 people saw teams from Scotland and England (composed of players from Everton and Liverpool) compete; The "Scots" (with one Englishman and one Welshman) won, 3–1.
+Over 34,000 people saw teams from Scotland and England, composed of players from Everton and Liverpool, compete; The "Scots", with one Englishman and one Welshman, won 3–1.

 The match raised £7,000 for Dean.

-Dean's 1933 FA Cup winners medal sold for £18,213 at auction in March 2001.
+Dean's 1933 FA Cup winner's medal sold for £18,213 at auction in March 2001.
 In May 2001 local sculptor Tom Murphy created a statue of Dean, which was erected outside the Park End of Goodison Park at a cost of £75,000 with the inscription "Footballer, Gentleman, Evertonian".
 In 2002, Dean was an inaugural inductee to the English Football Hall of Fame.
-There is an annual Dixie Dean award, which is given to the Merseyside player of the year; it has been won by players from his former clubs (Tranmere and Everton) and Liverpool F.C.
+There is an annual Dixie Dean award, which is given to the Merseyside player of the year; it has been won by players from his former clubs (Tranmere and Everton) and Liverpool.

-When asked if he thought his record of scoring 60 goals in a season would be broken, Dean said: "People ask me if that 60-goal record will ever be beaten.
-I think it will.
+When asked if he thought his record of scoring 60 goals in a season would be broken, Dean said: "I think it will.
 But there's only one man who'll do it.
 That's the fellow that walks on the water.
 I think he's about the only one."
-In total, Dean scored 383 goals for Everton in 433 appearances—an exceptional strike-rate which includes 37 hat-tricks.
+In total, Dean scored 383 goals for Everton in 433 appearances — an exceptional strike-rate which includes 37 hat-tricks, 30 in league matches.
 He was known as a sporting player, never booked or sent off during his career despite rough treatment and provocation from opponents.
-Only Arthur Rowley has scored more English-league career goals; however, while Rowley made 619 appearances and scored 433 goals (0.70 goals per game) Dean scored 379 goals in 438 games (0.87 goals per game).
+Only Arthur Rowley has scored more English-league career goals; however, while Rowley made 619 appearances and scored 433 goals (0.70 goals per game), Dean scored 379 goals in 438 games (0.87 goals per game).

-In December 1930 and again in October 1931, Dixie Dean became the first Everton player to score two hat-tricks in one month of competitive play.
-His record stood for nearly 90 years until September 2020, when it was equalled by Dominic Calvert-Lewin.
+In December 1930 and again in October 1931, Dean became the first Everton player to score two hat-tricks in one month of competitive play.
+His record would not be equalled for nearly ninety years (Dominic Calvert-Lewin did so in September 2020).

-Dean was mentioned in a series 2 episode of The Thin Blue Line.